kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 ::: {.pattern-body .col-9}
   1. To reduce risks of using function incorrectly.
   2. To use the same function on values of different types.
-  3. To ake illegal states unrepresentable.
+  3. To make illegal states unrepresentable.
 :::

 <div class="pattern-header bg-primary col-3"> Benefits </div>